Fact Sheet: Bronx New School, PS 51X

 - There is a lower increased risk (characterized in the report as "low") for certain types of cancer and immune system effects for teachers, staff, and students.

 The DOH and ATSDR urge parents, teachers, staff and students with concerns about the potential health effects of breathing TCE while attending the former PS 51X School at 3200 Jerome Avenue to share their concerns with DOH and their health care providers.
-The DOH and ATSDR also ask the public to read and comment on the Public Comment Draft Health Consultation: Public School 51X.
 DOH and ATSDR provide in the health consultation up-to-date information on TCE and health.
-Finally, the agencies want to discuss with the school community possible future public health actions, including follow-up studies.
+DOH is currently evaluating the feasibility of a follow-up health study.